 These cryptocurrency miners are intended to run hardware-intensive tasks that will take advantage of the available computing power.
 This is done by launching a script or program on the cloud platform which will download and report the running of the tasks.
 For every completed one the hacker controllers will receive cryptocurrency assets directly in their digital wallets.
 The reason why the Kubernetes nodes are targeted is that they are very powerful and include capable GPUs that can provide the required computing power.

 Also read 2.3 Tbps DDoS Attack Hit AWS, and It’s the Largest One So Far

-The mechanism of intrusion is though the misconfigured Kuberflow dashboard which has lead to the exposure of the UI functionality.
+The mechanism of intrusion is through the misconfigured Kuberflow dashboard which has to lead to the exposure of the UI functionality.
 By default the Istio Ingress gateway is accessible only internally.
-However the Kubernetes owners in some configurations have modified the settings so that the service can be accessed from the wider Internet.
+However, the Kubernetes owners in some configurations have modified the settings so that the service can be accessed from the wider Internet.
 When this is done prospective hackers can access this internal resource and as a result the containers.
 Possible actions even include the launching of new containers that contain the cryptocurrency code.

 - Enable access and authentication controls to the deployed applications

 - Monitor the runtime environment which includes all containers, images, and running processes